-Mitigation: Where the need for mitigation or compensatory measures has been identified, this will be secured, through appropriate habitat creation, restoration or enhancement on site or elsewhere via planning conditions, agreements or obligations.
+Mitigation: Where the need for mitigation or compensatory measures has been identified this will be secured, through appropriate habitat creation, restoration or enhancement on site or elsewhere, via planning conditions, agreements or obligations.

-- 10.9 The Plan aims to promote the preservation, restoration and re-creation of priority habitats, ecological networks and the recovery of priority species populations.
+- 10.9 The Plan aims to promote the preservation, restoration and recreation of priority habitats, ecological networks and the recovery of priority species populations.
 The protection of geological conservation interests will also be considered in response to new development proposals.
-It is the duty of both the Local Planning Authority and the potential developer/landowner alike to ensure every effort is taken to protect and enhance biodiversity as part of new development. - 10.10 This Policy sets out a clear hierarchy for the protection of important wildlife and nature conservation designations, which have also been identified on the Policies Map.
+It is the duty of both the local planning authority and the potential developer/landowner alike to ensure every effort is taken to protect and enhance biodiversity as part of new development. - 10.10 This Policy sets out a clear hierarchy for the protection of important wildlife and nature conservation designations, which have also been identified on the Policies Map.
 It should be recognised that many of these designations do not stop at the District's boundary.
-Biodiversity should be planned for at a landscape-scale, across local authority boundaries, through

-- cross-working initiatives with neighbouring authorities and other key stakeholders. - 10.11 Any development likely to have a significant adverse effect on sites protected under the Birds and Habitats Directives would not be sustainable under the terms of the presumption in favour of sustainable development.
+Biodiversity should be planned for at a landscape-scale, across local authority boundaries, through crossworking initiatives with neighbouring authorities and other key stakeholders. - significant adverse effect on sites protected under the Birds and Habitats Directives would not be sustainable under the terms of the presumption in favour of sustainable development.
 If development is proposed on an internationally protected site, consent may only be granted if no suitable, less harmful alternative sites or solutions are available and an over-riding need, as defined in Regulation 62 (2) of the 2010 Habitats Regulations (as amended), can be demonstrated. - 10.12 The Cumbria Biodiversity Data Centre has drawn up a list of key species and habitats for the county, detailing how they should be protected, preserved and enhanced.